A Plague of Lighthouse Keepers: Live performance

 In between tours of Italy, in March 1972 the band made an appearance on Belgian television performing "Theme One" and "A Plague of Lighthouse Keepers".
 Since the studio recording of "A Plague of Lighthouse Keepers" was a collage of multiple recordings, impossible to reproduce live in one setting, the band had individual sections of the song filmed and spliced them together in the editing suite.
 "We spent two hours working out 'Lighthouse Keepers' because we hadn't played it in months.
 We had to re-learn it", said Guy Evans.
 And Banton said: "It was very difficult, we had to film it in two halves", although from watching the DVD it seems there was more than one cut.
 The recording was released on DVD in February 2003 as Masters from the Vaults (incorrectly labelled as having been recorded in 1971).
 It is the only confirmed live performance of the song of the era, although it is mentioned that it was played live in Leeds in October 1971.

 In 1977 and 1978, Van der Graaf, in a line-up of voice, piano, guitar, bass guitar, drums, violin and cello now and then played a medley in their set, called "Medley: A Plague of Lighthouse Keepers/Sleepwalkers".
 This song consisted of parts of "A Plague of Lighthouse Keepers" and the second part of "The Sleepwalkers" (from the album Godbluff), glued together.
 Parts from "A Plague of Lighthouse Keepers" that are used include "Eyewitness" and "The Clot Thickens".
 A rendition of this medley can be heard on the live album Vital (recorded January 1978), where it is 13:41 long in total.
 In concerts in 1978, 1979 and 1980 Peter Hammill played the medley solo on piano/keyboard (or with violin accompaniment) a number of times live.

 In March 2013, Peter Hammill announced that Van der Graaf Generator would play each night complete renditions of "A Plague of Lighthouse Keepers" in the subsequent tour.
 A live version finally appeared on their live album Merlin Atmos, released in February 2015.

 Reception

-Allmusic calls the song "monumental", but believes it is "not as concise as it might've been".
+AllMusic calls the song "monumental", but believes it is "not as concise as it might've been".
 Paul Stump, in his 1997 History of Progressive Rock, described "A Plague of Lighthouse Keepers" as the culmination of that period of Van der Graaf Generator.
 He analyzed that "When tone-clusters are not used, the harmonic language of the piece is perverse, especially in the tart and unsettling chordal sequence of the finale's hollow grandiosity, which sounds as if it is being played by a ghostly silver band.
 Such two-fisted vehemence was unique in rock at the time, let alone in Progressive - it was the stuff cults were made of."
-Mojo on the other hand, calls the song "preposterous".
+Mojo notes "From one viewpoint, [it] was quite preposterous".
 The album Pawn Hearts was not a success in the UK, but proved highly successful in Italy, topping the chart there for 12 weeks.